Ouranosinc/Magpie/docs/authentication.rst

         A) When :envvar:`MAGPIE_ADMIN_APPROVAL_ENABLED` is **NOT** activated, only email validation is required from the confirmation email.
 Receiving the confirmation in that case immediately completes the :term:`User` registration process.
-The procedure moves directly to step (5).
+The procedure moves directly to step (5) skipping (4).

         B) If :envvar:`MAGPIE_ADMIN_APPROVAL_ENABLED` was instead activated, approval must first occur.
            This will be possible as reception of the validated email from the :term:`Pending User` will trigger another notification email toward :envvar:`MAGPIE_ADMIN_APPROVAL_EMAIL_RECIPIENT`.
-           That email should then be employed to *accept* or *deny* that subscription request with corresponding links.
+           That email should then be employed to *approve* or *decline* the subscription request with corresponding temporary token links.

+    4. (Only if 3B) This step is the administrator review of the :term:`Pending User` registration request.
-    4. When an administrator approves the :term:`Pending User` account, the procedure resumes normally with step (5).
+       When an administrator *approves* the :term:`Pending User` account, the procedure resumes normally with step (5).
        Otherwise, the account remains in pending state until invalidated.
+Invalidation occurs if the administrator *declines* the request or explicitly deletes the :term:`Pending User` using the corresponding API or UI methods.

     5. An email is sent back to the original submitter to notify them that their account is validated and ready to be employed.
 The now created :term:`User` will be able to login using the available :ref:`authn_requests` methods.